 Create Your Own Heart-shaped Crayons for Valentine's Day

-We had a little silver glitter on hand, and my daughter sprinkled some on the bottom of each cup in the pan.
+We found some silver glitter left over from another project in the craft drawer, and my daughter sprinkled some on the bottom of each cup in the pan.
 You don't have to add the glitter, but a light sprinkling of the stuff give the finished crayons a really neat effect.
 We then filled each cup with crayon pieces, breaking up the larger pieces as needed, until each cup was about 2/3 full.

 Preheat your oven to 200ºF, and when it's ready, slide in your muffin pan.
 Keep them in there for 12 to 15 minutes or until the crayons are just melted.
 Some of the crayons may seem a little lumpy, but they'll continue to melt when the pan is out of the oven.
 Above all, you don't want them to burn.
 If they turn brown, you've heated them for too long.